Genivia/ugrep/README.md

                   each file processed.

            -P, --perl-regexp
-                  Interpret PATTERN as a Perl regular expression.
+                  Interpret PATTERN as a Perl regular expression using PCRE2.

            -p, --no-dereference
                   If  -R  or -r is specified, no symbolic links are followed, even